c4dm/qm-dsp/CONTRIBUTING.md

    at the start of a function or class definition where it gets a line of its own

- * Always use braces around any conditional block that occupies its own line
+ * Please use braces around any conditional or loop block that occupies its own line

-Some older or contributed code in this library does not follow these guidelines - usually this means the code needs to be updated.
+Some of the older code in this library does not follow these guidelines - usually this means the code needs to be updated.